-TLRs are the recognition receptors of the innate immune system, and are located on the surface of various immune cells and play an important role in defense against infection and regulation of immune responses.
+TLRs are the recognition receptors of the innate immune system and are located on the surface of various immune cells and play an important role in defense against infection and regulation of immune responses.
 TLR4 expression is usually low under normal conditions, while in IBD, the intestinal ﬂora lose tolerance and speciﬁc recognition of lipopolysaccharide, then produce excessive signal transduction, and ﬁnally activate TLR4 and cascade induce transcription of NF-κB and pro-inﬂammatory cytokines[40,41].
 Our results demonstrate that UCB decreases expression of TLR4 and MyD88, and increases expression of TRAF6 and IκBα in the colon.
 In addition, UCB reduces levels of pro-inflammatory cytokines, TNF-α and IL-1β, suggesting it has an anti-inflammatory role in DSS-induced colitis.

 UCB can suppress intestinal positive immune response and inflammation through the TLR4/NF-κB signaling pathway.
 Therefore, this appears to be an additional mechanism of UCB to regulate the relationship between intestinal flora and host immunity.
 UCB can improve intestinal inflammation, regulate homeostasis of bacterial flora, and maintain intestinal immune function; it is a way to resolve the serious problem of adverse effects and drug resistance of IBD.
-Perhaps low dose of UCB or combination with other probiotics can develop healthcare to prevent clinical diseases.
-It is a novel therapeutic way not only for UC, but also for other gastrointestinal diseases.
+Perhaps low dose of UCB or in combination with other probiotics can develop healthcare to prevent clinical diseases.
+It is a novel therapeutic approach, not only for UC but also for other gastrointestinal diseases.

 This study had some limitations.
 First, we found that UCB affected the intestinal flora but the change in genera was unclear.
 Second, we only induced acute UC, which may have different mechanisms from chronic UC.
 Third, this study shows that UCB protects intestinal barrier function and suppresses immunity and inflammation in DSS-induced colitis, but we did not study how UCB regulates intestinal immune cells and other potential pleiotropic roles of UCB.
-This will be studied in our future research.
+These issues will be studied in our future research.

 In conclusion, our findings not only shed light on how UCB ameliorates UC but also offer a clue about the physiological function of UCB.
 This provides a noteworthy example of how UCB can serve as a “double-edged sword” in the human body.
 This is believed to be the first study to show that UCB ameliorates DSS-induced colitis via inactivation of digestive proteases to protect the intestinal barrier and regulate the intestinal flora and TLR4/NF-κB signaling pathway to suppress intestinal inflammation.